CodelyTV/reactjs-redux-sagas-firebase-memes-app/lessons/unit-3/README.md

 );
 ```

 If you write `/`, `/sigmup` or `not-exists` in the browser url you will see the corresponding component.
 But there is a problem, each time we update the url we are making a call to the server.
 What we want is to have some *link* (in the future app some buttons) that allows us to *navigate* in our app without calling the server and reloading it.

-Finally, update each component to use the `Link` provided by `react-router-dom` which allows to update the history url:
+To do that, update each component to use the `Link` provided by `react-router-dom` which allows to update the history url:

 ```javascript
 const Home = () => (